mgeeky/Penetration-Testing-Tools/web/py-collaborator/README.md

 ```

 After that,
-a) go to your favorite browser
+- go to your favorite browser
-b) set up it's proxy so it points on **proxy2**'s listening interface and port
+- set up it's proxy so it points on **proxy2**'s listening interface and port
-c) Load up proxy2's certificate by browsing to **http://proxy2.test**
+- Load up proxy2's certificate by browsing to **http://proxy2.test**
-d) Select trust checkboxes.
+- Select trust checkboxes.